nrfconnect/sdk-nrf/doc/nrf/libraries/others/profiler.rst

 Configuration
 *************

-Since Event Manager events are converted to profiler events, the Profiler can be configured to profile custom events or Event Manager events, or both.
+Since Application Event Manager events are converted to profiler events, the Profiler can be configured to profile custom events or Application Event Manager events, or both.

 Configuring for use with custom events
 ======================================